aspnetzero/documents/doc/Development-Guide-Core.md

     device can consume your application as API.
 -   **Web.Common** project contains common classes used by Mvc and Host projects.
--   **Web.Public** project is a seperated web application that can be used to create a public web site or a landing page for your application.
+-   **Web.Public** project is a separated web application that can be used to create a public web site or a landing page for your application.
 -   **Migrator** project is a console application that runs database